cmd-HMN/practice_models/house_pricing/ReadMe.md

 ## Overview

-This project is a **Titanic Prediction Model** that marks the beginning of my journey in **AI and Data Science**.
-The primary goal of this project is to predict passenger survival based on features like age, gender, class, and more.
+This project is a **House Prediction Model**.
+The primary goal of this project is to predict house pricing based on features given features.

-While the model may not be perfect, it is a reflection of my intuition and serves as a **kickstart to learning and exploring data science concepts**.
-As I progress in this journey, I plan to enhance the model and my understanding of AI and machine learning.

 ---

-You can also see the the [notebook on kaggle](https://www.kaggle.com/code/cmdhmn/titanic-prediction-acc-75)
+You can also see the the [notebook on kaggle](https://www.kaggle.com/code/cmdhmn/house-prediction-res-18000)

 ---